jchiappa/extreme_rainfall/README.md

   <p>
 Detecting 12-hour extreme rainfall events from Stage IV data.
 Used to generate the database analyzed in Chiappa et al. (2024).

-_Note: A bug has been discovered in this version where some concurrent events may not be counted.
-This issue will be fixed and a new version will be released by February 2025._
+_Note: A new and improved version of this software is now available as of February 2025.
+If you wish to use this software for research purposes, please contact the author at jasonchiappa2498@gmail.com.
+A bug was discovered in the original version where some concurrent events were counted.
+This issue does not significantly impact the results of the published work, but the total area of several events should be larger than previously reported._

 Reference: